 One of the ugliest elements of the social justice movement is their differing standard of treatment for different demographic groups.
-Members of “privileged” or “oppressor” groups (especially men, white people, and straight people) are considered acceptable targets for various types of treatment (generalizations, employment discrimination, identity-related insults, hatred, and dismissing an opinion because of identity) that would not be tolerated for “sympathy-worthy” groups, especially women, those who aren’t white, and those who aren’t straight.
+Members of “privileged” or “oppressor” groups (especially men, white people, and straight people) are considered acceptable targets for various types of treatment that would not be tolerated for “sympathy-worthy” groups, especially women, those who aren’t white, and those who aren’t straight.
 Many people become disillusioned with the social justice movement after realizing that in their view of the world, acceptable treatment depends less on the action itself and more on what group you’re in.

 “Punching bag” here refers to the metaphor of “punching up vs. punching down” used to justify the fact that normal standards of treatment don’t apply to certain groups.
 They’re just expected to take whatever is thrown at them.
 Note that these double standards are influential beyond just the social justice movement; they can be seen in the media more broadly, and even in government policy.